Maybe you’re looking for the best way to host your website, or just thinking of switching providers from GoDaddy. Either way, we’re here to help.

 Best for Reliability

 With Siteground, you’ll be sure your website is in safe hands.
 99.98% uptime is perhaps the best example of its reliability, but it doesn’t stop there.

 Siteground uses the classic cPanel dashboard, offers solid support, and has all the basic features you’d expect from a hosting provider.
 What Siteground don’t offer, though, is VPS hosting.
 That can be a bit of a deal breaker if you’re looking to upgrade from a shared plan.

 |Siteground Pros||Siteground Cons|

 There are hundreds of hosting providers out there, but we’ve chosen to focus on the best ones.
-We researched other providers besides the six above, and they came back with varying results.
+We researched other providers besides the five above, and they came back with varying results.

 iPage is a provider that can consider itself unlucky to miss out.
 It’s great for cheap hosting plans, but these do come at the expense of loading speeds.